syncfusion-content/wpf-docs/wpf/Gantt/Strip-Lines.md

 ### Output

-The following image shows the Resultant regular strip line output:
+The following image depicts the regular strip line rendering: